Academic Information, Resources and PoliciesBack To Top

 Old Dominion University recognizes the unique needs of transfer students who require a wide array of campus resources.
 The Office of Advising and Transfer Programs in the Student Success Center assists transfer students with pre-enrollment advising and transition into college after admission to Old Dominion University.
 A variety of services and programs are offered to new students, and students are encouraged to take advantage of every opportunity - Explore, Experience, and Engage!

-Students transferring from the Virginia Community College System may view information about Old Dominion University’s Guaranteed Admission Agreement, curriculum sheets, the letter of intent process and Articulation Agreements on the Transfer Advising website at http://uc.odu.edu/advising/transfer.
+Students transferring from the Virginia Community College System may view information about Old Dominion University’s Guaranteed Admission Agreement, curriculum sheets, the letter of intent process and Articulation Agreements on the Transfer Advising website.
 The Office of Advising and Transfer Programs also assists academic advisors with providing transition, orientation, and programmatic services for undergraduate transfer students from community colleges and other four-year colleges.

 Experiential Learning Credit Options at the Undergraduate Level

 Old Dominion University offers a program for assessing college-level knowledge gained through work, life experience and self-study prior to attempting a specific ODU course.
 Students may initiate assessment of prior learning through a variety of assessment tools, including departmental examinations, portfolios, external examinations, performance assessment, or documented training programs, as determined by academic departments.
-The program, Experiential Learning, facilitates the assessment of such learning.
+The program, experiential learning, facilitates the assessment of such learning.
 A student may earn a maximum of 60 semester hours at the undergraduate level through experiential learning credit.
-However, in unusual situations when a student can demonstrate a more extensive knowledge base that would be applicable to a degree program, the student can apply to the Office of Experiential Learning for an exception to the maximum of 60 credit hours.
-The director will forward suitable requests to the appropriate department.
+However, in unusual situations when a student can demonstrate a more extensive knowledge base that would be applicable to a degree program, the student can apply to Advising and Transfer Program's experiential learning representative for an exception to the maximum of 60 credit hours.
+Requests will be forwarded to the appropriate department for review.
 Experiential learning credit may be granted through the following mechanisms:

 - External Examinations.
-Satisfactory scores on the College-Level Examination Program (CLEP), Defense Activity for Non-Traditional Education Support (DANTES), International Baccalaureate (IB), Advanced Placement (AP) and professional certification examinations evaluated by the American Council of Education (ACE) for college-level credit.
+Satisfactory scores on the College-Level Examination Program (CLEP), Defense Activity for Non-Traditional Education Support (DANTES), International Baccalaureate (IB), Advanced Placement (AP), Cambridge Advanced (A/AS Level) programs, and professional certification examinations evaluated by the American Council of Education (ACE) for college-level credit.
 It is strongly recommended that students who wish to challenge particular courses do so through CLEP or DANTES examinations for which Old Dominion University awards academic credit.
-Qualifying scores through the Advanced Placement Examinations Program or Admissions Testing Program of the Educational Testing Service (ETS) are approved by departments.
-CLEP, DANTES, AP and IB scores received should be reported to the Office of Admissions.
+Qualifying scores through the Advanced Placement Examinations Program, Cambridge Advanced (A/AS Level) programs, or Admissions Testing Program of the Educational Testing Service (ETS) are approved by departments.
+CLEP, DANTES, AP, IB, and Cambridge scores should be reported to the Office of Admissions.

 - Departmental Examinations.
 Upon approval of the chair or dean (designee) of the college in which the course is offered, a student may take a comprehensive examination in an academic course in which he or she can demonstrate proficiency and upon passing the examination receive credit for that course.
 A request for testing should be made through the Experiential Learning Office, which forwards the request to the chair of the department involved.
 A course may be tested through departmental examination one time only.